What is an Evil Twin Attack & How To Detect & Prevent It

 Detecting an evil twin attack can be challenging, but there are some signs and best practices:

 1. Check for Duplicate Network Names: An evil twin network often has the same or a very similar name to a legitimate network.
 Be cautious if you see two networks with nearly identical names.
-This is a common tactic used by attackers to trick users into connecting to their malicious network.
+This is a common tactic used by attackers to trick people into connecting to their malicious network.

 2. Examine Captive Portal Pages: When connecting to a new network, pay close attention to the captive portal page (the login or terms and conditions page that pops up when you first connect).
 If it asks for more information than usual, like credit card details or personal information, it might be a sign of an evil twin attack.